microsoft/LinuxTracepoints-Net/Decode/README.md

 - `PerfSampleEventInfo` struct - provides information about a sample event, such as the event bytes, session information, cpu, time, pid, tracepoint name, format, timestamp, raw, and format.

+- `PerfSessionInfo` class - provides information about a trace decoding session such as the byte order and the clock source.

+- `PerfTimeSpec` struct - represents a timestamp as a `time64_t` plus nanoseconds.
+  Semantics equivalent to `struct timespec` from `time.h`.

 - `PerfValue` struct - represents a field value from a tracepoint event.
 Includes type information.
 Provides byte-order-aware helpers for accessing the value as a .NET type